kattanaluz/kattanaluz/README.md

 - 👋 Hi, I’m Kattana Luz and I am former Lawyer.
-- 👩🏻‍💻 I am studying and practicing to become a Front-end Developer.
-Currently, I’m bootcamper of @SchoolOfCode.
+- 👩🏻‍💻 I am currently a full stack Javascript bootcamper on the School of Code Bootcamp.
+I am looking forward to becoming a Front-end Developer.
 - 💡 I’m interested in tech and coding.
 Also, I love cooking, art, and travelling.
 - 📍 I’m currently living London/UK.
 - 📫 How to reach me kattanaluz@gmail.com.